-The current range is 5% to 9%.
+The current average is 5%.
 As the current Prime Rate is 3.25%, we feel that our rates will be attractive to most farmers and small businesses.
 The different Whole Foods Market regions make the ultimate decision as to the rate each applicant receives.
 We do recommend that potential borrowers explore all of their options in order to ensure that they choose the loan program that is best for them.

 Are there closing fees?

 Do the producers have to be exclusive to Whole Foods Market?

 No!
 We do not require exclusivity of our loan recipients.

 Where does the money for the loans come from?